patrickbelanger/qa-selenium-webdriver-factory/README.md

 * If you get Java error(s) on getters/setters, you haven't installed the Lombok plugin on your IDE.
 This library is required to use qa-selenium-webdriver-factory.
 After installing the plugin, make sure to perform a Maven update.
 * Brave Browser on Linux (local): Not supported.
 I recommend executing Brave Browser on a Windows host or remotely (through Selenium Grid hosted on Windows
 (* tested and works fine)).
+* Opera Browser on Linux (local): Not supported.
+I recommend executing Opera Browser on a Windows host or remotely (through Selenium Grid hosted on Windows
+(* tested and works fine)).

 # Contribute